fuzzyfox/ci_acl/readme.md

 All code in this project is subject to the terms of the [Mozilla Public License, v.
 2.0](http://mozilla.org/MPL/2.0/) except where otherwise noted.

 ## ChangeLog
+### 2012.12.30
+Model refined, and tweaked slightly.
+User interface started.
+Released as version **0.2**

+* added basic UI to manage ACL
+* tweaked model to use slugs instead of numerical values
+* removed the acl library due to it no longer being needed

+Next version
+* project name change
+* complete UI
+* basic installer

 ### 2012.12.23
 First major changeset.
 Released as version **0.1**.